 Jon S. Dellandrea is a Canadian educator and author.
 He is a senior fellow at Massey College, chair emeritus of the Art Canada Institute and a Member of the Order of Canada.
 His articles on fakes and forgeries in Canadian art have appeared in the Literary Review of Canada and Canada’s History.
 The Great Canadian […]

-Roz Nay’s debut novel, Our Little Secret, was a national bestseller, won the Douglas Kennedy Prize for best foreign thriller in France, and was nominated for the Kobo Emerging Writer Prize for Mystery and the Arthur Ellis Best First Novel Award.
-Her second bestselling novel, Hurry Home, was shortlisted for the Crime Writers of Canada […]
+Roz Nay is the author of four bestselling and acclaimed thrillers: Our Little Secret, which won the Douglas Kennedy Prize for best foreign thriller in France, and was nominated for the Kobo Emerging Writer Prize for Mystery and the Arthur Ellis Best First Novel Award; Hurry Home and The Hunted, which were both shortlisted for […]

 Dr. Julius Haag is an Assistant Professor in the Department of Sociology at the University of Toronto Mississauga.
 His areas of interest include policing, youth justice, racialization, ethnicity and criminal justice policy.
 His research draws on urban sociology, critical race theory and cultural criminology to explore the individual and community-level impacts of policing and criminalization […]